 A: It’s ease of use.
 I LOVE the 5-Minute install.
 I love that I can focus on my project and not my project’s website.

 Look, I am a programmer, I can write whatever I need.
 I choose WordPress because I don’t have to.
 Many times, I’ve been able to install WordPress, a half-dozen plugins, and get the job done.
 Then I can move on to the fun parts.
 Even when I can’t do it 100% code-free, with WordPress and tools like Gravity Forms and WooCommerce, I can minimize the amount of code I have to write.
 That is my favorite part of WordPress.

 If you were a looking for a technical answer, sorry, that’s not my favorite part.

 Q: If you had a chance to change one thing in the WordPress Core, what would it be?

 A: Honestly, I don’t dig into the core of WordPress.
 Haven’t in a long time.
 Yes, there was a time when I used to hack the core…those days are long gone.
 As long as they keep making it cleaner and faster, I’m fine with whatever they do under the hood.

-Q: As a Technical Manager, Training and Certification at Rogue Wave Software, could you tell us what does the PHP training entail and how could it benefit WordPress developers around the world?
+Q: As a Technical Manager, Training and Certification at Rogue Wave Software, could you tell us what the PHP training entails and how could it benefit WordPress developers around the world?